 You want to be careful to tighten these just enough.
 Too much, and you’ll pull through the thin metal and the bolts will block the wheels from turning.
 Too little, and you’ll have wobbly galva trough planters.

-Using my trusty carpenter’s folding rule, I found that having the bolt end stick out about 3/16” from the nut was perfect.
+Using my trusty carpenter’s folding rule (paid link), I found that having the bolt end stick out about 3/16” from the nut was perfect.

 Step 9: Flip, flip, Flip-a-delphia (flip 3)

 Flip your trough over again.